Medical Cannabis has been legal since 2001, and since October 17th, 2018, recreational cannabis is now available for Canadians.

 #4 Medical Cannabis Strains, Selection & Supply

 Some licensed producers, like Spectrum Cannabis, have confirmed their products and supply will be reserved only for medical patients with a prescription, and you will not be able to purchase these products in a recreational store.
-This means medical patients will have a dedicated and guaranteed supply of specific medical cannabis strains to ensure their needs are met.
+This means medical patients will have a dedicated and guaranteed supply of specific medical cannabis strains to ensure their needs are met, including high CBD products.